AbhigyanBaruah/AbhigyanBaruah/README.md

 ## About Me

-- I am a 16 yo highschooler and a passionate Full Stack developer.
+- I am a 19 yo B.Tech student and a passionate Python developer.

 - I love writing stories, playing football, listening to music and watching anime.

-- I’m currently learning **JavaScript**
+- I’m currently learning **Web Development**

 - I’m looking to collaborate on **OpenSource Projects**